-The Borough's landscapes will be protected and enhanced by:
+The borough's landscapes will be protected and enhanced by:

-- A Protecting all landscapes from inappropriate change by ensuring that development does not threaten or detract from the distinctive characteristics of that particular area - B Where the benefits of the development outweigh the potential harm, ensuring that the impact of the development on the landscape is minimised through adequate mitigation, preferably on-site - C Supporting proposals which enhance the value of the Borough's landscapes - 7.6.2 The issue of landscape protection in the Borough is complex.
+- A Protecting all landscapes from inappropriate change by ensuring that development does not threaten or detract from the distinctive characteristics of that particular area. - B Where the benefits of the development outweigh the potential harm, ensuring that the impact of the development on the landscape is minimised through adequate mitigation, preferably on-site - C Supporting proposals which enhance the value of the borough's landscapes - 7.6.2 The issue of landscape protection in the borough is complex.
 Much of Copeland is, of course, within the Lake District National Park.
-There were a number of areas designated in the Copeland Local Plan 2001-16 as Landscapes of County Importance and the only other heritage landscape designation is the St Bees Heritage Coast (a national designation).
+There were a number of areas designated in the Copeland Local Plan 2001-16 as Landscapes of County Importance and the only other heritage landscape designation is the St Bees Heritage Coast (national designation).
 The approach to landscapes outside nationally protected areas is changing.
 The emphasis is now on Landscape Character Assessment and protecting landscapes through sensitive development management based on the Assessment, rather than rigid designations. - 7.6.3 Cumbria County Council undertook a Historic Landscape Characterisation Programme (published in 2009) and also published a Landscape Character Assessment Guidance and Toolkit in 2011 to help planners and developers protect the intrinsic qualities of the county's landscape assets.
-Pending a more detailed Assessment, to be undertaken for the Copeland plan area, the Council will continue to use the Landscapes of County Importance designation in development management decisions.
-It is expected that this work will be completed in 2013.
-The characterisation will be depicted on the Proposals Map as revised following adoption of the site allocation document. - 7.6.4 In applying this policy, the Council will seek to ensure that potential development impacts on landscape character are minimised via adequate mitigation measures.
+Pending a more detailed Assessment, to be undertaken for the Copeland plan area, the Council will continue to use the Landscapes of County Importance designation in development management decisions. - 7.6.4 In applying this policy, the Council will seek to ensure that potential development impacts on landscape character are minimised via adequate mitigation measures.
 This will include requirements for development proposals to be submitted with landscaping schemes.
 Policy DM26 expands on this.

-- National Planning Policy Framework (2012) paragraphs 113-115 - North West Regional Spatial Strategy (RSS) Policy EM1 (2008) - Copeland Local Plan Policy ENV9 (2006) - Cumbria Landscape Character Assessment Guidance and Toolkit (2011)
+- North West Regional Spatial Strategy (RSS) Policy EM1 (2008) - Copeland Local Plan Policy ENV9 (2006)